 - “How should we decide whether to approve this employee’s holiday request?”

-- “What are the best products for our call centre team to recommend to this customer?”, or
+- “What are the best products for our call center team to recommend to this customer?”

 - “How should we allocate our conference rooms today to make sure everyone’s meetings can go ahead?”

 Choosing the appropriate type of decision-making technology depends on the complexity of the problem.

 1) Business rules engines

 In simple cases such as holiday request approvals, it’s possible to boil the problem down into a set of simple business rules:

 - “no more than 20% percent of the members of any team may take holiday at the same time”, and

 - “no holidays are allowed on the day of our big annual sale”, etc.

 These rules can easily be encoded into a rules engine and automatically processed to either make the right decision automatically.
 Alternatively, they provide a suggested course of action for a manager to approve manually.